skip to content

 00:45:03 - Anthony Campolo

 Good to know.
-And then do space and just.
-And then name.
-So just say posts.
-All lowercase.
+And then just name it posts, all lowercase.
 Yeah, cool.
 And then run that.
 Yep.

 00:45:13 - Nick Taylor